OFFTKP/felix86/docs/internals/conventions.md

 Moving towards more idiomatic C++ is welcome, but try to keep code readability in mind.
 Moving stuff around is welcome if it improves compilation speed, but keep in mind that locality of behavior is generally preferred.

-# Submodules

-There will be no submodules in the project.
-Historically I've seen git repositories get taken down and the submodules no longer work, and then bisecting no longer works.
-Also git submodules suck in general.

 # Idiomatic commit messages

 There's no commit message guide to follow for this project.
 Describe what your commit does in few words.
 If it's a complex commit, add a longer description.
 Avoid *only* describing things in PR descriptions as those can get lost with time.